ZIB-IOL/frankwolfe-py/README.md

 First, download the package [frankwolfe-py](https://github.com/ZIB-IOL/frankwolfe-py).

-Then place your current directory at the root of the package and execute on a terminal the following command :
+Move to the root of the package and execute on a terminal the following command:
 ```bash
 pip install .
 ```